ringosan1974/TMBot/README.md

-# Thana&Mallow
+# TM BOT
-This is discord-bot named 'Thana&Mallow'.
+This is discord bot named TMBOT.